Skip to content

 6. Pyramid of Tirana (Piramida)

 In Tirana, Albania, there’s a special place – the Pyramid.
 It used to be a serious monument but transformed into something amazing.
-The Pyramid is 21 meters tall and was built in 1988 to remember a leader named Enver Hoxha.
-But now, it’s much more.
+Standing 21 meters tall, it was built in 1988 to honor leader Enver Hoxha.
+Today, it’s not just a landmark but also another important stop in Tirana Sightseeing.

 🏗️ Pyramid’s Journey Through Time